igdtuww/IGDTUWhub/README.md

 - **Games Section:**
   Relax with basic games like Tic Tac Toe, Memory Match, and Puzzle.

+- **Pomodoro Timer:**
+  Stay productive with the **25-minute focus + 5-minute break technique** built right into the platform.
+  Perfect for study sessions, revision, or project work.

 - **Integrated Chatbot:**
   Assists users with navigation and FAQs.